USS Cabildo (LSD-16)

 September

 Departed Long Beach for Hawaii taking two Norwegian PT Boats to Pearl Harbor en route to Vietnam.
-There were being evaluated as prototypes for what became the Swift Boats.
+They were being evaluated as prototypes for what became the Swift Boats.
 Participated in a landing exercise with Marines from Kaneohe Bay on Molokai.

 October